 Message implementation guideline

-Message implementation guideline is a specification which provides instructions for implementing a certain message type using a certain message standard in a certain context.
+Message implementation guideline provides instructions for implementing a certain message type using a certain message standard in a certain context.
 In other words, implementation guideline determines the refinements for the selected message type in a given context.
-Common refinements are a subset limitation, setting the mandatory fields, listing the permitted code values, as well as setting the technical and business rules.
+Common refinements are limitation of elements used (message subset), setting the mandatory fields, listing the permitted code values, as well as setting the technical and business rules.